livegnik/2way-poc-design/02-architecture/managers/01-config-manager.md

 * Detecting configuration drift (settings mutation, env refresh, remote pull) and coordinating controlled reloads where allowed.
 * Exposing read-only subscription APIs that notify managers and services when eligible settings change.
 * Providing typed getters and update methods that persist values, emit audit trails, and enforce policy.
+* Supplying the canonical protocol version tuple declared in `01-protocol/10-versioning-and-compatibility.md` so compatibility logic reads a single source of truth.

 Config Manager explicitly does not: